gabrielmaz291/COM3524-team8/README.md

 This repository contains the adapted Cellular Automata (CA) model used to simulate wildfire spread across heterogenous terrain, based on the COM3524 "Bio-Inspired Computing" assignment brief.

-This project investigates how fire spreads from two industrial ignition sources, a power plant and an incinerator, towards a nearby town, under different environmental conditions.
+This project investigates how fire spreads from two industrial ignition sources, a power plant and an incinerator, towards a nearby town, under different terrains such as dense forest, canyon, chapparal, and water.

 ## Prerequisites
 To run the simulation, you need: